welcome-to-the-sunny-side/misa77/README.md

 misa77 has three compression effort levels as of v0.5.0:

-- level 0: offers better decode throughput, slightly worse ratio, similar encode throughput
+- level 0: offers the fastest decode throughput, slightly worse ratio, medium encode throughput.
-- level 1 (default): offers slightly worse decode throughput, better ratio, similar encode throughput
+- level 1 (default): offers slightly worse decode throughput, better ratio, medium encode throughput.
-- level 2: offers similar decode throughput to level 1, the best ratio (slightly better than `lz4hc -12`), very low encode throughput
+- level 2: offers similar decode throughput to level 1, the best ratio (slightly better than `lz4hc -12`), very low encode throughput.

 There are two decompressor modes:

 - unsafe: passing invalid input to this mode is UB.
 - safe: guaranteed to exit gracefully (ie. provably terminate, and not access out-of-bounds memory or engage in any other UB) in the case of corrupt/malicious input, is 2-4% slower than unsafe.

-Note: as of now, level 2 doesn't have a safe decompressor.
+Note: As of now, level 2 doesn't have a safe decompressor.
 It will be added soon.

 ## Benchmarks